nehgov/usa_territory_topojson/README.md

 This repository contains JSON geographic data and the scripts necessary for converting cartographic boundary shapefiles to lightweight topojson files.

+## Dependencies

+In order to build the maps, you will need the following Javascript libraries:

+- shapefile
+- ndjson-cli
+- topojson-server
+- topojson-simplify
+- topojson-client
+- d3-geo-projection
+- geo-albers-usa-territories

+You can get them each through npm: `npm install <package>`

 ## To build maps

 To build all topojson files, run the following command inside the `scripts/bash`